Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Topology/Connected topological space.md

 >[!example]
 >Topological space $\mathbb{R}$ is connected.
 Because only clopen subsets in $\mathbb{R}$ is $\emptyset$ and $\mathbb{R}$.
 This follows from [[Clopen subsets of the set of real numbers]].
+#### Homeomorphisms preserves connectedness
+>[!dsn]
+>Any topological space homeomorphic to a connected space, is also connected.^[Sidney A. Morris - "Topology without tears" p.102]

+>[!proof]
+>It's true because homeomorphism is also a surjective continuous mapping, by [[Connected topological space#Continuous surjective mappings preserve connectedness|continuous surjective mappings preserve connectedness]] we know that such mapping preserve connectedness.
+Thus homeomorhism preserve connectedness as required.

 #### Continuous surjective mappings preserve connectedness
 >[!dsn]